NEW Deadline for applications: Tuesday 30 April 2019

 LSE Student Union Education Sabbatical Officer

-- You will receive a letter of approval from the Pro-Director of Teaching and Learning.
+- You will receive a letter of approval from LTI signed by the Pro-Director, Education.

 - Your allocated LTI staff member will contact you to arrange an initial meeting to discuss and agree: